 Wally Pontiff Jr. Playground 1521 Palm Street, Metairie, LA 70001: Formerly Metairie Playground, Pontiff Playground has two play areas.
 The larger of the play areas is located to the right of the gymnasium.
 It has four sets of play equipment for children of various ages.
 Across from this play area is a long row of swings.
 The smaller play area is across from the gym, in between the running track and the tennis courts.
 This play area is a favorite among the toddler mom set for its easily accessible toddler equipment (including a small slide set that looks like a bulldozer).
 The smaller play area has a clear view of the train tracks so it provides excitement for tiny Thomas the Train fans.
 Surrounding the play ground is a walking track that is largely shaded.

-Audubon Park 6500 Magazine St. New Orleans, LA 70118: Though some moms think that its playground areas may have seen better days, you can’t overlook the splendor of Audubon Park.
+Audubon Park 6500 Magazine St. New Orleans, LA 70118: You can’t overlook the splendor of Audubon Park.
 The largest play area is located at the front of the park off of St. Charles with public bathrooms nearby.
 The 1.8 mile walking/jogging trail is canopied by Spanish moss covered trees and it is great for people watching.
 Do your kids like feeding the ducks?
-Well, then bring your stale bread and Cheerios with you when you visit Audubon because there are plenty of ducks to feed in the pond.
+Well, then bring your oats and seeds with you when you visit Audubon because there are plenty of ducks to feed in the pond.
 Those driving can access parking through the Magazine Street entrance.
 Streetcar access is on St. Charles across from Loyola University.